alex-lt-kong/the-nitty-gritty/c-cpp/cpp/02_constructor/README.md

-* If a class is not "too complicated" (what does "too complicated" means is a difficult topic, let's skip it here), C++ compilers will implicitly create a copy constructor for us, if we don't define it explicitly.
+* If a class is not "too complicated" (what does "too complicated" means is a difficult topic, let's skip it here), C++ compilers will implicitly create a copy constructor for us if we don't define it explicitly.
     * But we can always create a copy constructor ourselves, usually its signature is just `MyClass::MyClass(const MyClass& myObject);`
     * The implicit copy constructor could also be a trap.
 Say we have a raw pointer as a non-static member of a class, the implicit copy constructor could be added.
 But when we make a copy of the class, what will happen?
-    A copy of the pointer, not the memory on heap pointed by the pointer, i.e., a shallow copy, will be returned.
+    A copy of the pointer, not the memory on the heap pointed by the pointer, i.e., a shallow copy, will be returned.
 If the original object owns the heap memory, if the original object goes out of scope, the copy object may refer to a memory address that is invalid.